 Speeches, much like other written works, tend to consist of three general sections—an intro or opening, a body, and a conclusion.
-Here are some things to keep in mind about these three sections while composing a farewell or goodbye speech about a retiring boss.
+Here are some things to keep in mind about these three sections while composing a farewell or goodbye speech about a retiring boss and manager.

 Example Sentence: "Good evening everyone.
 It is an honor and a privilege for me to be delivering this speech.
 Today, we are all here to bid a bittersweet goodbye to Addie, our amazing boss, who today is retiring after 19 years of service and leadership."

 This is where the bulk of your speech's content will reside.
 Be sure to make your wording clear and understandable to the audience.
 Use short and simple sentences when expressing your most important points.
 This is where you should focus on exactly how the retiree impacted the workplace and any benchmarks or accomplishments that were achieved during their tenure as manager/CEO/boss.